certara/pyDarwin/docs/Example1.rst

 fixed initial estimates.
 Each initial estimate must be on a separate line and must be surrounded by parentheses.
 The standard combinations of (lower, initial, upper) are all supported.

-Tokens sets for each feature to be searched will be defined as these :ref:`token key-text pairs<token key-text pair>` (analogous to key-value pairs in JSON, but only text values are permitted).
+Token sets for each feature to be searched will be defined as these :ref:`token key-text pairs<token key-text pair>` (analogous to key-value pairs in JSON, but only text values are permitted).

 Each of these dimensions has two options.
 Therefore, the total number of candidate models